SuzieP/Pirical/README.md

 #### OBSERVATIONS

-##### More female candidates overall
-approximately 64 males go through the recruitment process for every 100 females.
+More female candidates overall: approximately 64 males go through the recruitment process for every 100 females.

 ### Is there gender bias in the recruitment process?
 Who does it favor?
 Where does it start?